The box promised a supernatural war story. Well all right, I like that sort of thing!

 It's once again a hell of a long walk in the woods to pad this turkey out to feature length.
 On their walk they have very few encounters of any kind & even the crazy priest gets written out the story without having served any purpose.

 They're captured by French civillians: a man, woman, & several children.
-The children are odd, as though from a hospital orphanage.
-Odd children lend the film something it needed much, much earlier, colorful content.
+The children are odd, as though from a mental-case orphanage.
+Odd children lend the film something it needed much, much earlier: colorful content.

-The idea of mentally retarded, crippled, & mentally ill children fighting the nazies with a couple Americans who went awol might've made for a good story, & it might affect some viewers just because bad stuff having to puppies or children is tough stuff even if they have no personality or names.
+The idea of mentally retarded, crippled, & mentally ill children fighting the nazies with a couple Americans who went awol might've made for a good story, & it might affect some viewers just because bad stuff happening to puppies, kittens, or small children is tough stuff even if they have no personality or names.

 In the hands of, oh, an early cinema verite director from France or somewhere where people knew how it'd actually feel to be in this mess, well, it could've been a great film.
 From Ohio's trite shlockmeister Jeff Burr you can get only junk, despite that this is an independent production rather than Burr's usual junk-contract.

-You can sort of tell he wanted to make a good movie.
+You can sort of tell the director wanted to make a good movie.
 Nothing in his filmmaking background (sixteen shlockers preceed this one) prepared him to make a good film.
-By using the same cost-cutting tricks he used to make crummy shlockers -- including cutting corners on talent -- he succeeded primarily at fulfilling the garbage in, garbage out prophesy.
+By using the same cost-cutting tricks he used to make the crummiest shlockers -- including cutting corners on talent -- he succeeded primarily at fulfilling a garbage in, garbage out prophesy.

 A suggestion of reincarnation arises when the grunts find out the basement is full of looted paintings, which is what the nazi soldiers have really come to get.
 One of the paintings depicts the awol soldiers together with one of the special needs children (the masked girl).